Accused widow Ann Foster may have lived near Foster’s Pond in 1692, in the southern-most area of Andover.

 The Court of Oyer and Terminer condemned Ann Foster to death by hanging on September 17.
 Five days later, on September 22, eight people were hanged.
 Ann Foster was not among them.
 September 22 turned out to be the last execution day of the witchcraft trials.
 Governor William Phips dissolved the Court of Oyer and Terminer in October, and a new court would not address the accused and condemned until early in 1693.
 It was too late for Ann Foster.
 On December 3, still condemned, she died in Salem jail after five months of imprisonment.

 What brought a charge of witchcraft to Ann, and why did she confess?
 Family tragedies from the past may have been part of it, surmises author Richard Hite in his book In the Shadow of Salem: The Andover Witch Hunt of 1692.
 Ann and her husband Andrew Foster’s daughter Hannah married a man named Hugh Stone in 1667.
 The Stones had seven children by 1686.
 Also by that year, Hugh Stone had been fined in court on three separate occasions for drunkenness.
 In 1689, Stone murdered Hannah by slashing her throat.
 When he was hanged for the crime in January of 1690, Stone’s last words implied some blame was due his wife’s family for his terrible act, even if alcohol also played a role.
-Ann’s granddaughter Mary ran away from home for two days after the murder, which she claimed was at the suggestion of the devil.
 Later in 1690, Hannah and Hugh Stone’s 19-year-old son Simon was wounded by natives in New Hampshire, something that apparently affected Simon’s health for years.
+Ann’s granddaughter Mary ran away from home for a time after the murder, which she claimed was at the suggestion of the Devil.
 Hite suggests Ann may have thought her family troubles could have been caused by witchcraft.
-All three generations – Ann Foster, her daughter Mary Lacy, and her granddaughter Mary Lacy, Jr. were accused.
+All three generations – Ann Foster, her daughter Mary Lacey, and her granddaughter Mary Lacey, Jr. were accused.
 “The witch hunters of 1692 showed a propensity to attack those already suffering adversity,” says Hite.

 It remains a mystery where Ann Foster lived in 1692, or where her remains are buried.
 There is a lot of conflicting information.
 Ann’s husband, a Scot named Andrew, was one of the “original proprietors of Andover.”
 He died seven years before the witchcraft hysteria took hold, in 1685, at the reported age of 106 years.
 In his will, he said he was “leaving to my deare and loving wife Ann Foster, the use and the sole liberty of living in that end of my house I now live in.”
 Where was that house?
 According to Charlotte Helen Abbott’s Early Records of the Foster Families of Andover, “Under the grandstand at the track at the Richardson training stables on Elm Street, is the site of what was known as the “witch’s cellar,” a part of Ann’s home.”
 However, according to the Plan of Andover in the Province of Massachusetts Bay, Essex County, 1692, a map created by the Andover and North Andover Historical Societies in 1992, the accused Sarah Wilson is more likely the “witch” whose cellar stood near the stables grandstand.
 It is Joseph Wilson’s house that is located on the map at the spot where Merrimack College meets Route 114 today.